Offering the most advanced eye surgery and vision correction procedures and eye care to people living in and traveling to Hawaii since 1999.

 More Info & Alternatives to LASIK

-PRK surgery is a type of laser vision correction that treats the surface of the eye.
-Unlike LASIK Surgery, a corneal flap isn’t made.
-At EyeSight Hawaii, we use the latest technology for our pre-operative exams and vision correction procedures including LASIK and PRK surgery.
+PRK surgery is a type of laser eye surgery that treats the surface of the eye.
+When comparing LASIK vs. PRK, the main difference is that unlike LASIK Surgery, a corneal flap isn’t made.
+At EyeSight Hawaii, we use the latest technology for our pre-operative exams and laser vision correction procedures including LASIK, PRK and Visian ICL eye surgery.

 EyeSight Hawaii has been offering the most advanced eye surgery and vision correction procedures to people living in and traveling to Hawaii since 1999.
 It is our ongoing commitment to offer our patients the latest technology for their eye care needs.
-This is why we are very pleased to offer patients with the Vision ICL procedure, an alternative option for LASIK laser vision correction surgery.
-Vision ICL (Implantable Collamer Lens) has been FDA-approved in the U.S. since 2005.
+This is why we are very pleased to offer patients with the Vision ICL procedure, an alternative option for LASIK surgery as well as PRK surgery.
+Visian ICL (Implantable Collamer Lens) has been FDA-approved in the U.S. since 2005.